Willem Boy: Svartsjö

 A monastery built by Lake Mälaren in the 15th century was made royal property by King Gustav I and, under his sons Eric and John, it was transformed into the Svartsjö Palace.
 The responsible architects were those working at the royal palace in Stockholm.
 The main building was a large cube crowned by a cupola and small towers with a round court surrounded by arcades in two stories in front.
 While it is difficult to determine which parts Boy was responsible for, he was working on the cupola and the towers in 1579; a correspondence between him and the king mentions the completion of the roof; and in 1586 the royal domains and a chapel near the palace were completed; and two years later the surrounding land was arranged in accordance with Boy's plans.
-However, when the king paid a visit to the palace in 1591, he was not pleased; construction on the palace in Stockholm had kept Boy busy and the palace at Svartsjö had been neglected and remained uncompleted at the time of the architect's death.
-The palace was destroyed by fire a century later, a fate shared with most of his works, which seems to confirm Boy was apparently not an architect in the proper sense.
+However, when the king paid a visit to the palace in 1591, he was not pleased; construction on the palace in Stockholm had kept Boy busy, and the palace at Svartsjö had been neglected and remained uncompleted at the time of the architect's death.
+The palace was destroyed by fire a century later, a fate shared with most of his works, which seems to confirm that Boy was apparently not an architect in the proper sense.